Follow the link below for a list of foods that have been temporarily added to WIC during the COVID-19 pandemic:

-Click here for the WIC Community Services Brochure – A list of community services given to each WIC participant.
-The brochure is also available in Spanish.
+Our WIC Community Services Brochures are a list of community services given to each WIC participant.
+The brochure is also available in Spanish:

 Babies and children need good nutrition to grow up to be healthy and ready for success in school.
 WIC is here for you every step of the way, starting with pregnancy and through your child’s 5th birthday.

 The WIC Nutrition Program helps families by providing:

 - eWIC benefits to purchase nutritious foods that support proper growth and development for pregnant, postpartum, and breastfeeding women, infants, and children up to age 5.